-Brian D. Ryks, A.A.E. was appointed Executive Director and CEO of the Metropolitan Airports Commission in May 2016.
-He is responsible for the administration and management of Minneapolis St. Paul International Airport and the MAC’s six reliever airports.
+Brian D. Ryks, A.A.E. was named Executive Director and CEO of the Metropolitan Airports Commission in May 2016.
+He is responsible for the administration and management of one of the nation’s largest airport systems, including Minneapolis-St. Paul International Airport (MSP) and six reliever airports.

-Before arriving in Minneapolis, he held a similar position as executive director and CEO of the Gerald R. Ford International Airport in Grand Rapids, Michigan.
-While there, Mr. Ryks oversaw the completion of several significant projects, including an airport re-branding campaign, transition from a county- controlled airport to an airport authority, major expansion and renovation of Concourse B, and construction of a state-of-the-art storm water/aircraft deicing natural treatment system and a new general and corporate aviation arrivals terminal.
-He also initiated a $45 million terminal expansion and consolidated TSA passenger screening checkpoints.
-Ryks also led an innovative funding campaign to raise $20 million in private capital in support of the terminal expansion.
+Before arriving in Minneapolis, Ryks was executive director and CEO of the Gerald R. Ford International Airport in Grand Rapids, Michigan.
+While there, Mr. Ryks oversaw major airport improvements, a re-branding campaign and transition from county control to an airport authority.
+Ryks also led an innovative funding campaign to raise $20 million in private capital in support of a $45 million terminal expansion.

-During Ryks’ tenure, the Gerald R. Ford International Airport set all-time records for passengers in 2014 and 2015 and was rated in 2015 as the number one airport in North America in its size category by the Airports Council International Airport Service Quality survey.
+During Ryks’ tenure, the Gerald R. Ford International Airport set all-time records for passengers in 2014 and 2015 and was rated in 2015 as the number one airport in North America in its size category by Airports Council International.

-Prior to his time in Michigan, Ryks was the executive director at the Duluth Airport Authority, overseeing Duluth International Airport in Minnesota and Sky Harbor, a general aviation airport.
-During his 10 years in Duluth, Mr. Ryks oversaw completion of $135 million in airport improvements, culminating with a $77 million project to develop a new terminal.
+Prior to his time in Michigan, Ryks was the executive director at the Duluth Airport Authority, overseeing Duluth International and Sky Harbor airports in Minnesota.
+During his 10 years in Duluth, Mr. Ryks oversaw the completion of $135 million in airport improvements, culminating with a $77 million project to develop a new terminal.

 He began his career as a noise technician at the Metropolitan Airports Commission in 1986.

-Mr. Ryks holds a Bachelor of Arts degree from St. Cloud State University, is a licensed pilot with an instrument rating and an Accredited Airport Executive with the American Association of Airport Executives (AAAE).
-He currently serves on the Airports Council International North America (ACI-NA) Board of Directors, is Chairman of the ACI Audit Committee, represents ACI-NA on its World Governing Board and is a member of the American Association of Airport Executives (AAAE) Policy Review Committee.
+Ryks holds a Bachelor of Arts degree from St. Cloud State University, is a licensed pilot with an instrument rating and an Accredited Airport Executive with the American Association of Airport Executives (AAAE).
+A past member of the Airports Council International-North America (ACI-NA) Board of Directors, Ryks is Chairman of the ACI-NA Large Hub Airports Committee and a member of the organization’s US Policy Council.
+In addition, Ryks serves on the board of the American Association of Airport Executives and is a member of its Policy Review Committee.
 He also holds a professional affiliation with the Great Lakes Chapter of AAAE (GL-AAAE) and is past president of GL-AAAE.

-He was awarded a TSA Partnership Award in 2006, a Patriot Award in 2008 from the Employee Support of National Guard & Reserve, a 2009 Minnesota Council of Airport’s Award of Excellence for Outstanding Promotion of Aviation, a 2012 Minnesota Council of Airports Distinguished Service Award and was named the 2015 Newsmaker of the Year in Economic Development by the Grand Rapids Business Journal.
+Ryks was awarded a TSA Partnership Award in 2006, a Patriot Award from the National Guard and Reserve in 2008, a 2009 Minnesota Council of Airport’s Award of Excellence for Outstanding Promotion of Aviation, a 2012 Minnesota Council of Airports Distinguished Service Award and was named the 2015 Newsmaker of the Year in Economic Development by the Grand Rapids Business Journal.